On the canonical bundle formula in positive characteristic: Introduction

-Later, a similar formula was proven for "lc-trivial" fibrations in characteristic $0$.
-More precisely, if $(X, B)$ is a log canonical pair and $f\colon X \rightarrow Z$ is a fibration such that $K_X+B \sim_{\Q} f^*L_Z$, for some $\Q$-Cartier $\Q$-divisor $L_Z$ on $Z$, then we can write $L_Z= K_Z+B_Z+M_Z$.
-The divisor $B_Z$ is defined according to the singularities of $f$, whereas $M_Z$ measures how far the fibration is from being a product, namely its variation.
+Later, a similar formula was proven for \emph{$K$-trivial} fibrations in characteristic $0$.
+If $(X, B)$ is a log canonical pair and $f\colon X \rightarrow Z$ is a fibration such that $K_X+B \sim_{\Q} f^*L$, for some $\Q$-Cartier $\Q$-divisor $L$ on $Z$, then we can write $L= K_Z+B_Z+M_Z$.
+The divisor $B_Z$ is defined according to the singularities of $f$, whereas $M_Z$ measures how far the fibration is from being isotrivial, namely its \emph{variation}.
 In general, it is difficult to construct a moduli space for the fibres, so $M_Z$ does not have an explicit description as in the elliptic curves case.
 However, we can at least study whether it defines a meaningful map from $Z$.
 The first step is looking at the positivity properties of $M_Z$.
-These are essential to understand also for inductive purposes: if we control $B_Z$ and $M_Z$, we can infer properties of $X$ from the study of $Z$, which is lower dimensional.
-Using variation of Hodge structures, it is possible to show that, up to a birational base change, $M_Z$ is nef (see \cite{Kaw98}, \cite{FujinoMori}, \cite{Shokurov}, \cite{modulibdiv}, \cite{KollarCBF}, \cite{travelguide}).
+These are essential to understand especially for inductive purposes: if we control $B_Z$ and $M_Z$, we can infer properties of $X$ from the study of $Z$, which is lower dimensional.
+In this spirit, this formula has had many important applications in birational geometry, ranging from adjunction on log canonical centres (\cite{Kaw98,DS}), to finite generation of the log canonical ring (\cite[\S 5]{FujinoMori}).
+Using variation of Hodge structures, it is possible to show that, under further smoothness assumptions, $f_*\omega_{X/Z}$ is \textit{semipositive} (see \cite[\S 8.9]{KollarCBF} for an account of the details).
+Given this, in \cite{Kaw98,FujinoMori,Shokurov,modulibdiv,KollarCBF}, the authors proved that, up to a birational base change, $M_Z$ is nef.
+Moreover, we can control the singularities of the induced pair on $Z$ (\cite[Theorem 3.1]{Shokurov}).
 Unfortunately, these techniques cannot be used over fields of positive characteristics.
+In fact, over any algebraically closed field of characteristic $p>0$, it is possible to construct fibrations $f\colon X \to Z$, where $X$ is a smooth surface and $Z:= \bP^1$, called Moret--Bailly families, which give counterexamples to the positivity of $f_*\omega_{X/Z}$ (\cite{MoretBailly}, \cite[Proposition 3.16]{SZ20}).